 12. How does PerformYard compare to ThriveSparrow?

 PerformYard focuses on structured performance management — reviews, 1:1s, goal tracking, and compensation planning.
-ThriveSparrow combines performance management with engagement surveys, AI-powered analytics, peer recognition, and rewards in one platform.
-If your primary need is documented performance workflows, PerformYard is a strong fit.
-If you need engagement, recognition, and performance to work as one system, ThriveSparrow is worth a closer look.
+ThriveSparrow combines performance management with engagement surveys, AI-powered analytics, peer recognition, and rewards in one platform at an inclusive price.
+PerformYard's engagement module and deeper AI features are add-ons that increase your per-user cost.
+If your primary need is documented performance workflows and compensation planning, PerformYard is a strong fit.
+If you need engagement, recognition, and performance working as one connected system without modular pricing, ThriveSparrow is worth a closer look.